x509-hbs/draft-x509-shbs/draft-gazdag-x509-shbs.md

 by the parameter 'h'.
 The number of levels of trees is either called 'L' (HSS) or 'd' (XMSS, XMSS^MT).

+[EDNOTE: Should we delete this section?
+The parameters are not used in this document.]

 # Use Cases of S-HBS in X.509 {#use-cases-shbs-x509}

 As many cryptographic algorithms that are considered to be quantum-resistant,